umur/waa-august-2022-final-project/README.md

 	* by student id.
 * Auto-complete tags while typing.
 * Faculty can write comments on students.
-	* Only faculty can see the comments.
+	* Only faculty members can see the comments.
 * Students can add their professional job experiences.
 *  Admin can Activate/Deactivate students and faculty.
 * Admin can reset passwords.